kartik-madhak/PHP-MVC/README.md

 - There are several methods in the Model parent class that can be accessed by the child class that aids in database operations: -

-  -  `public static function query(): FluentDB` returns a `FluentDB` object for that model which helps conducting various database operations.
+  -  `public static function query(): FluentDB` returns a `FluentDB` object for that model which helps conduct various database operations.
   -  `public static function createTable(): bool` automatically creates a table for that model in your MySQL database based upon the type hints of the fields as declared inside the model.
 The created table has a name of 'model name' + 's'.
   -  `public static function drop()` drops the table from the MySQL database.
   -  `public function create(): void` creates a new entry in the model's table from an 'instance' of the model.
 No need to specify `id` (as it is autoincrement), `created_at`, and `updated_at` (since they are automatically filled).